-Cideda de Goa
+Taj Cidade de Goa

-The iconic Cideda-de-Goa, designed by world-renowned architect Charles Correa as a Portuguese hamlet, has recently been taken over by the Taj Group under their IHCL SeleQtions brand.
+The iconic Cidade-de-Goa, designed by world-renowned architect Charles Correa as a Portuguese hamlet, has recently been taken over by the Taj Group.
 The Mediterranean influence can be seen in the vibrant colours of oranges, yellows and blues, the balcaos and tiled roofs.
 Situated on the secluded Vainguinim beach, the glorious sea views can be enjoyed from many of the spacious rooms.
 The swimming pool lies amid palm trees overlooking the beach, and there is a spa, and a range of water sports on offer.